mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/10-static-content.markdown

 ## Static content learning checklist
-<i class="fa fa-check-square-o"></i>
-Identify a content delivery network to offload serving static content files from your local web server.
+1. Identify a content delivery network to offload serving static content files from your local web server.
 I recommend using Amazon S3 with CloudFront as it's easy to set up and will scale to high bandwidth demands.

-<i class="fa fa-check-square-o"></i>
-Update your web application deployment process so updated static files are uploaded to the CDN.
+1. Update your web application deployment process so updated static files are uploaded to the CDN.

-<i class="fa fa-check-square-o"></i>
-Move static content serving from the www subdomain to a static (or similarly named) subdomain so browsers will load static content in parallel to www HTTP requests.
+1. Move static content serving from the www subdomain to a static (or similarly named) subdomain so browsers will load static content in parallel to www HTTP requests.

-### What's next for building your app?